HackYourFuture/Node.js/week2/README.md

 # 6. Postman

 When creating APIs it is important to test if they work as intended.
-The easiest way to do this is send a request and check the APIs response.
+The easiest way to do this is to send a request and check the API's response.

 Normally, you would send a request using the browser or the command line.
 But there's a tool we can use that's made especially for these testing purposes: [Postman](https://www.youtube.com/watch?v=i1jU-kivApg)